MifraL/Week-Five/Notes.md

 ![image i just uploaded](staticweb22.JPG)
 ![image i just uploaded](staticwebsite3.JPG)

 - It was nice and simple.
+I like it.